 With labor challenges continuing to plague the foodservice industry, operators are turning to various technologies to reduce staff, improve speed of service, cut down on food waste and otherwise streamline operations to save on costs.

 These days, operators can choose from multiple types of vacuum-sealing and sous vide machines.
 The Culinary Research & Education Academy, founded by Goussault, continues to educate chefs and foodservice operators about this cooking technology.
 It’s also becoming more widespread, says Robert Carkin, an executive chef for CREA.
 More health departments allowing the technology in commercial kitchens as long as there are suitable HACCP plans represents one reason for the recent growth in popularity.
-CREA’s consulting arm, Cuisine Solutions, even offers HACCP plan development for operators.
+Cuisine Solutions, the parent company of CREA, which is the consulting arm of the business, even offers HACCP plan development for operators.
 Cuisine Solutions also offers sous vide training, equipment advice and a line of pasteurized, ready-to-use foodservice and pastry products prepared via sous vide in its production center.

 “We’re getting more and more inquiries about HACCP plans from around the country,” says Carkin, and he understands why.
 “There are many benefits to sous vide cooking, whether you buy products from us or do it in-house.”
 Not to mention, sous vide equipment is available in electric and ventless form, which makes it easy to implement in non-traditional, hoodless settings.
 Here’s a look at three other top benefits.